aws-samples/aws-service-catalog-reference-architectures/ec2/README.md

   ```aws s3 cp . s3://[YOUR-BUCKET-NAME-HERE] --exclude "*" --include "*.json" --include "*.yml" --recursive```
 2. In the AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation) choose "Create Stack" and supply the Portfolio S3 url:
   ```https://s3.amazonaws.com/[YOUR-BUCKET-NAME-HERE]/ec2/sc-portfolio-ec2.json```
-3. If this is the first portfolio you are creating:
- then leave _LaunchRoleName_ blank to allow CloudFormation to create the launchconstraint role for you.
+3. If this is the first portfolio you are creating, then leave _LaunchRoleName_ blank to allow CloudFormation to create the launchconstraint role for you.
- If you have already run a this or the VPC template:
- you should put the _output.LaunchRoleName_ from the completed LaunchConstraintRole stack in the _LaunchRoleName_ field (default is SCEC2LaunchRole).
+    * If you have already run the VPC template, then you will put the _output.LaunchRoleName_ from the completed LaunchConstraintRole stack in the _LaunchRoleName_ field (default is SCEC2LaunchRole).
+4. Set the _LinkedRole1_ parameter to your _SCProvisioningRole_ name.
-4. Set the "RepoRootURL" parameter to your bucket's root url:
+5. Set the "RepoRootURL" parameter to your bucket's root url:
   ```https://s3.amazonaws.com/[YOUR-BUCKET-NAME-HERE]/```